rclone/rclone/docs/content/docs.md

 ---------

 First you'll need to configure rclone.
-As the object storage systems have quite complicated authentication these are kept in a config file `.rclone.conf` in your home directory by default.
-(You can use the `--config` option to choose a different config file.)
+As the object storage systems have quite complicated authentication these are kept in a config file.
+(See the `--config` entry for how to find the config file and choose its location.)

 The easiest way to make the config is to run rclone with the config
 option: